ugr-sail/sinergym/docs/source/pages/usage-example.rst

 We create our env with **gym.make** and we run the simulation for one episode (`for i in range(1)`).
 We collect the rewards returned by the environment and calculate their average each month of simulation.

-The action taken at each step is randomly chosen from its action space defined under the gym standard.
+The action taken at each step is randomly chosen from its action space defined under the Gymnasium standard.
 When we have finished displaying the results on the screen and the episode is finished, we close the environment with `env.close()`.

 .. note:: We will use this simple example as a basis and will add new elements in the following examples in this section.